Fyrbll/cvc5.github.io/_posts/2024-10-17-induction-and-conjecture-generation-in-cvc5.md

 ---
 layout: blog-post
 categories: blog
 excerpt_separator: <!--more-->
 title: "Induction and Conjecture Generation in cvc5"
 author: Kartik Sabharwal
-date: 2024-10-03
+date: 2024-10-17
 ---

 This post is intended for users of SMT solvers who are interested in the automation of proofs by induction.
-Such reasoning problems frequently arise in program verification, where data structures are modeled as datatypes and algorithms are modeled as functions on these datatypes.
-We demonstrate cvc5's native support for structural induction over datatypes and its ability to synthesize lemmas that assist with such proofs, as described by Reynolds and Kuncak in [Induction for SMT Solvers][4].
+We demonstrate cvc5's native support for structural induction over datatypes and its ability to synthesize lemmas that assist with such proofs, as described by Reynolds and Kuncak in [Induction for SMT Solvers][4]
 <!--more-->

 ## A Preliminary Example

+Users of automated theorem provers, such as SMT solvers, often want to know if these systems can use induction to reason about functions on datatypes.
+Such reasoning problems frequently arise in program verification, where data structures are modeled as datatypes and algorithms are modeled as functions on these datatypes.

-Consider a datatype 'Lst' whose terms represent finite lists of some fixed type  \\(X\\) .
+Consider a datatype  \\(\mathrm{Lst}\\)  whose terms represent finite lists of some fixed type  \\(X\\) .

 $$\mathrm{Lst} = \mathrm{Nil} \mid \mathrm{Cons}(\mathrm{head}{:}X, \mathrm{tail}{:}\mathrm{Lst})$$

-Also consider recursive axiomatizations of the functions 'length' and 'append'.
+Also consider recursive axiomatizations of the functions  \\(\mathrm{length}\\)  and  \\(\mathrm{append}\\) .

 $$\begin{array}{lll}
  &\mathrm{length}(\mathrm{Nil}) & = 0 \\